jwalton3141/jwalton3141.github.io/_posts/2019-06-20-Matplotlib-metropolis-beamer.md

 This memory issue isn't a huge problem, and there are ways around it.
 If you're compiling with pdfLaTeX one solution is to increase the main memory limit.
 Another solution would be to compile with luaLaTeX, which can dynamically alter its memory limit as needed.

-Still though, my work machine doesn't have a luaLaTeX build, and I didn't want to start messing around with pdfLaTeX's memory limit.
+Still, though, my work machine doesn't have a luaLaTeX build, and I didn't want to start messing around with pdfLaTeX's memory limit.
 I was hoping for a pure matplotlib solution.
 And so the search continued

 ## Attempt #2